Jervis Bay Nuclear Power Plant

 The Jervis Bay Nuclear Power Plant was a proposed nuclear power reactor in the Jervis Bay Territory, an Australian federal territory adjoining the South Coast of the state of New South Wales.
-It would have been Australia's first nuclear power station, and is the only proposal to have reached the design and construction stages As of September 2025.
-Environmental studies and some site works were completed, and two rounds of tenders were called and evaluated, but the Australian Government decided not to proceed with the project, owing to the perceived cost and to the discovery of new coal and hydrocarbon resources.
+It would have been Australia's first nuclear power station, and is the only proposal to have reached the design and construction stages as of 2026.
+Environmental studies and early site works were completed, and two rounds of tenders were called and evaluated, but the Australian Government ultimately decided not to proceed with the project.
+This was due to the perceived cost, and to the discovery of new coal and hydrocarbon resources that were regarded as more economically attractive.

 Background to the project

 In 1969, the Australian government proposed to the New South Wales government that a 500 MWe nuclear power station should be built on Commonwealth territory and connected to the New South Wales grid, with electricity generation and distribution being a state responsibility under the Australian constitution.
 Possible sites were the Australian Capital Territory and Jervis Bay.
 The plan, supported by the Australian Atomic Energy Commission, was for a reactor design that could generate weapons-grade plutonium, possibly reflecting Australia's long-term post-World War II interest in acquiring nuclear weapons.

 In December 1969, invitations to express interest in the construction of a nuclear power plant at Jervis Bay were sent to fourteen organisations.
 Tender documents were issued in February 1970, with tenders closing in June.
 Fourteen tenders were received, from seven different organisations.
 About 70 staff were involved full-time in evaluating tenders, principally from the Australian Atomic Energy Commission and the Electricity Commission of New South Wales.
 More than 150 other staff had a significant part-time role.
 As a result, a recommendation was written for the acceptance of a tender to supply a 600 MWe Steam generating heavy water reactor (SGHWR), from the British organisation, The Nuclear Power Group.